This is the official Frequently Asked Questions (FAQ) list for the KioskForge project.

 This section contains various common questions about the development of KioskForge.

-For the time being, I am very happy about Ubuntu Server (which I use and have used as a web server for a decade or so), so this is not very likely.
+For the time being, I am very happy with Ubuntu Server (which I have used as a web server for a decade or so), so this is not very likely.

-Adding support for a single target platform takes weeks or months, as Linux is a mess when it comes to administration of the operating system.
-Almost every distro does things in its own way and I, honestly, don't feel like battling a lost war on the intricacies of a bunch of Linux distros.
+Adding support for a single target platform can take weeks or months, as Linux is a mess when it comes to operating system administration.
+Almost every distro does things in its own way, and I, honestly, don't feel like battling a lost war on the intricacies of a bunch of Linux distros.

-KioskForge sometime down the road as because Ubuntu is based upon Debian
+the road, because Ubuntu is based on Debian and because Ubuntu is

-and also because Ubuntu is getting rather annoying these days (snaps,
+getting rather annoying these days (snaps, snaps, snaps, everywhere,

-yet).
-Chromium (the open source variant of the Chrome web browser) has
+open-source variant of the Chrome web browser) has been quite a pain to

-been quite a bit of pain to work with because it is a snap, not a
+work with because it is a snap, not a standard Ubuntu apt

-No, the problem is that PCs are non-standard in every way, from CPU to graphics to audio and so on.
+No, the problem is that PCs are non-standard in every way, from the CPU to the graphics to the audio, and so on.
 I prefer to make KioskForge as stable and reliable as at all possible, instead of having to support a crazy number of possible and real PC builds.

-I originally wrote the first version of KioskForge in Bash, because it was very simple in the beginning, but soon missed Python and its way more intuitive and logical environment.
+I originally wrote the first version of KioskForge in Bash because it was very simple in the beginning, but I soon missed Python.

-In short: Because Python v3.x is preinstalled on many Linux distributions and because Python is a great scripting language.
+In short, because Python v3.x is preinstalled on many Linux distributions, and Python is a great scripting language.

-This is work in progress, pretty soon you will be able to use KioskForge on both Windows and Linux.
+This is a work in progress; pretty soon, you will be able to use KioskForge on both Windows and Linux.
 Feel free to request this.

-I don't have any Apple boxes and don't feel like spending a fortune on adding support for a platform that I don't use myself.
+I don't have any Apple boxes and don't feel like spending a fortune to add support for a platform I don't use myself.

 Not likely.